 With a history involving the Phoenicians, Romans, and Moors, Estepona is one of the best places to visit along the Costa del Sol.
 Spending 2 days in Estepona will be enough to see all of the town’s main attractions, but you may want to spend a few more days here so that you can take full advantage of the beaches too.
 There are also some incredible day trips from Estepona worth looking into if you have some spare time on your hands and have rented a vehicle.

-Best Things To Do in Estepona
+Best things to do in Estepona

 Plaza de las Flores

-One of the most popular things to see in Estepona is Plaza de las Flores.
-This is the town’s main plaza and is where the tourism office is located as well as Casa de las Tejerinas - an 18th century building that was once a hospital for the poor.
+One of the most popular things to do in Estepona is to visit Plaza de las Flores.
+This is the town’s main plaza and is where the tourism office is located as well as Casa de las Tejerinas – an 18th century building that was once a hospital for the poor.
 Surrounding the plaza are various cafes and restaurants that are nice to sit outside at when the sun is shining.
 It’s always a beautiful plaza to visit with its abundance of flowers year round.

 Iglesia Nuestra Señora de los Remedios